PanGalacticTech/project_template/[1]HL_requirements_capture.md

 #### General Specifications/Requirements
 _These specifications are going to be valid for most projects developed using this framework_
-> Circuit should be protected from reverse supply voltages.
+> Circuit should be protected from reverse supply voltages. <br>
-> Circuit should be fuse protected
+> Circuit should be fuse protected <br>

 ### Design Tradeoffs